Back to Faculty Directory

 Bio

 Dr. Maryam Tilton directs the BioMATTER Lab at The University of Texas at Austin.
 Her research program examines how aging and cellular senescence regulate skeletal mechanobiology and how these changes drive fragility, failed repair, and disease-associated dysfunction in skeletal system.
 Before joining UT Austin in Fall 2023, she trained in mechanical engineering and biomechanics and earned her Ph.D. from Pennsylvania State University (2016-2020), where her doctoral work focused on the biomechanics of additively manufactured patient-specific orthopaedic implants and meta-biomaterials.
 She then completed NIH-T32 postdoctoral fellowship in Musculoskeletal Health and Regenerative Medicine at Mayo Clinic, Minnesota (2020-2023).
-She is a core faculty member in the Center for Additive Manufacturing and Design Innovation (CAMDI), and a member of the Lawrence Family Bone Disease Program of Texas.
-Her research program is supported by the National Institute on Aging and the Cancer Prevention and Research Institute of Texas.
+She is a core faculty member in the Center for Additive Manufacturing and Design Innovation (CAMDI), and a faculty member of the Texas Institute on Dementia, Aging and Longevity (TIDAL), a member of the Lawrence Family Bone Disease Program of Texas, and a Graduate Studies Committee member in Biomedical Engineering and Cell and Molecular Biology through the Interdisciplinary Life Sciences Graduate Programs.

 Educational Qualifications